tc39/proposal-dynamic-import-host-adjustment/README.md

 The dynamic import operator, `import(...)`, loads code and initializes modules.
 Loading code from an untrustworthy source is an operation that cannot be undone.

-This adjusts the host callout which enables dynamic loading to enable:
+This adjusts the host callout which enables dynamic loading.
+With it:

-1. The host callout to receive a specifier before it is stringified which will allow checking whether the value is an instance of an appropriate trusted type.
+1. The host receives the original specifier (before it is stringified) so can use runtime type information to decide whether to allow code loading to proceed.
-1. The host callout to control stringification and convey the result to FinishDynamicImport to avoid repeated stringification, and to integrate with [default policies][default policy].
+1. The host callout can control stringification and convey the result to FinishDynamicImport to avoid repeated stringification, and to integrate with [default policies][default policy].

 ## Testing